tusalvi/TMM-Demo/README.md

-Here’s a SQL query to help you analyze **daily engagement patterns** for each movie title from the Netflix UK clickstream dataset:
+Ansewr to Q2: Analyze daily engagement patterns for each movie title.
+Calculate daily view counts and total watch time for each title to track how user interest fluctuates day by day.

 Assuming the dataset has a table (say `netflix_clickstream`) with columns similar to:
 - `title` (movie/show title)